arindamdawn/arindamdawn.com/site/content/post/two-skills-a-month-challenge-1.md

 ---
 title: "Challenging myself to be a pro at typing and developing a pitch-perfect ear"
-description: My first post on the two challenges a month series.
+description: My first post on the two skills a month challenge.
 I am starting with becoming fluid at typing and having a pitch perfect ear challenge.
 lastmod: 2019-07-01T11:18:23+05:30
 date: 2019-07-01T11:18:23+05:30
 author: Arindam Dawn